Hodge-to-singular correspondence for reduced curves

 \subsection{Dependence of $\IH^*(\MDol(n,d), \QQ)$ on degree}

-The Hodge-to-singular correspondence asserts that the intersection cohomology $\IH^{k}(M(n,d)^{\mathrm{red}}, \QQ)$ for arbitrary $d \in \ZZ$ decomposes into the direct sum of isotypic components of tensor products of $\IH^{k}(M(n',0)^{\mathrm{red}}, \QQ)$ for $n'\leq n$ under the action of a symmetric group; see \cref{rmk:repIH}.\footnote{An extension of the Hodge-to-singular correspondence to the whole $A_n$ would provide a recursive formula to compute the intersection cohomology of $M(n,d)$ for arbitrary genus $g$ and degree $d$.
-See also Davison's conjecture \cite[Conj.
-5.6, Rem.
-5.10]{Davison2021a}.} We can refine the result by showing that $\IH^{k}(M(n',0)^{\mathrm{red}}, \QQ)$ is determined only by the smooth locus of the Hitchin fibration.
-Remarkably, this is in contrast to the smooth case, namely $d$ coprime to $n$, where $R\chi(n,d)_*\QQ_{M(n,d)}$ admits proper supports which cannot be detected on the smooth locus of Hitchin fibration.
+The Hodge-to-singular correspondence asserts that the intersection cohomology $\IH^{k}(M(n,d)^{\mathrm{red}}, \QQ)$ for arbitrary $d \in \ZZ$ decomposes into the direct sum of isotypic components of tensor products of $\IH^{k}(M(n',0)^{\mathrm{red}}, \QQ)$ for $n'\leq n$ under the action of a symmetric group; see \cref{rmk:repIH}.
+We can refine the result by showing that $\IH^{k}(M(n',0)^{\mathrm{red}}, \QQ)$ is determined only by the smooth locus of the Hitchin fibration, which in particular implies that it cannot be further decomposed according to the decomposition theorem for the Hitchin fibration.
+Remarkably, this is in contrast to the smooth case, namely $d$ coprime to $n$, where $R\chi(n,d)_*\QQ_{M(n,d)}$ admits summands properly supported on $A_{n}$ which cannot be detected on the smooth locus of Hitchin fibration.

 To this end, recall that any $a \in A_n$ can be viewed as a monic polynomial of degree $n$ with coefficient of the degree $n-i$ term in $H^0(C, \omega^{\otimes i}_C)$, or equivalently as the curve $C_{a} \subset \operatorname{Tot}(\omega_C)$ of degree $n$ over $C$ cut by this monic equation, called \emph{spectral curve}.
 So an alternative definition of $S^{\circ}_{\underline{n}}$ is the locus parametrising spectral curves $C_{a}=\bigcup^r_{i=1} C_i$ such that the reduced irreducible component $C_i$ has degree $n_i$ over $C$.
 We define also the following spaces: \begin{enumerate}[label=(\roman*)] \item $S^\times_{\underline{n}}\subseteq S^\circ_{\underline{n}}$ is the locus parametrising reducible nodal curves having smooth irreducible components of degree $n_i$ over $C$; \item $\pi_{\underline{n}} \colon \mathcal{C}^{\times}_{\underline{n}} \to S^\times_{\underline{n}}$ is the universal spectral curve over $S^\times_{\underline{n}}$; \item $\mathrm{Pic}^0(\mathcal{C}^{\times}_{\underline{n}}) \to S^\times_{\underline{n}}$ is the (relative) Jacobian of the universal spectral curve over $S^\times_{\underline{n}}$; \item $g_{\underline{n}}: A^{\times}_{\underline{n}} \to S^\times_{\underline{n}}$ is the maximal abelian proper quotient of $\mathrm{Pic}^0(\mathcal{C}^{\times}_{\underline{n}})$, or equivalently the Jacobian of the normalization of $\mathcal{C}^{\times}_{\underline{n}}$; \item $\Lambda^l_{\underline{n}} \coloneqq R^l(g_{\underline{n}})_* \QQ_{A^{\times}_{\underline{n}}}= \Lambda^l R^1(g_{\underline{n}})_* \QQ_{A^{\times}_{\underline{n}}}= \Lambda^l R^1(\pi_{\underline{n}})_* \QQ_{A^{\times}_{\underline{n}}}$; see \cite[Lemma 1.3.5]{deCataldoHauselMigliorini2012}. \end{enumerate}